 $22 per night each additional person if additional camping is required .

 Minimum stay 2 nights.
 Dinghy and mooring are included in Tariff.
 One night's payment confirms your booking.
+All linen is supplied.
 All prices include GST.BOOK NOW

 School Cottage History